-It is a good thing to give thanks unto the Lord, and to sing praises unto Thy Name, O, Most High: to shew forth thy loving kindness in the morning; and thy faithfulness every night, upon an instrument of ten strings, and upon the psaltery-, upon the harp and with a solemn sound.
-For thou, Lord, hast made me glad through thy works: I triumph in the works of thy hands.
+It is a good thing to give thanks unto the Lord, and to sing Table of Contents 158 praises unto Thy Name, O, Most High: to shew forth thy loving kindness in the morning; and thy faithfulness every night, upon an instrument of ten strings, and upon the psaltery; upon the harp and with a solemn sound.
+For thou, Lord, hast made me glad through thy works: I will triumph in the works of thy hands.

--Psa.
-92:1-4
+-Psa.92: 1-4

-The Lord is in His Holy Temple let all the earth silence before Him.
+The Lord is in His Holy Temple let all the earth keep silence before Him

--Heb.
-2:20.
+-Heb.2: 20

-Lord.
-I have loved the habitation of thy house, and the place where thine honour dwelleth.
+Lord, I have loved the habitation of thy house, and the place where thine honour dwelleth.

 -Psa.
-26:8.
+26: 8.